-- The Safeguarding Policy. - The Behaviour and Rewards and Sanctions Policy. - The Anti-Bullying Policy which includes details of the School's policy on cyber-bullying and prejudice-based and discriminatory bullying. - The Staff Code of Conduct including staff/pupil relationships and communications. - The Whistle Blowing Policy. - The Social Media Policy. - Staff guidance for Acceptable use of ICT. - The role and identity of DSL and DDSL with contact details. - How to report a concern about a child. - The safeguarding response to children who are absent from education, particularly on repeat occasions and /or prolonged periods. - The School's approach to on-line safety which includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-Staff delivering induction training will ensure that staff understand the material and have the opportunity to discuss topics in more detail where required. - Part 1 and Annex B of KCSIE (whether the member of staff works directly with children or not). - A copy of Annex A of KCSIE will be provided for those staff not working directly with children where appropriate. - Safeguarding training in accordance with Cambridgeshire and Peterborough Safeguarding Children Partnership Board procedures including guidance on managing a report of child on child harmful sexual behaviour.

-Appropriate Prevent Duty training.
+- The Safeguarding Policy. - The Behaviour and Rewards and Sanctions Policy. - The Anti-Bullying Policy which includes details of the School's policy on cyber-bullying and prejudice-based and discriminatory bullying. - The Staff Code of Conduct including staff/pupil relationships and communications - The Whistle Blowing Policy. - The Social Media Policy. - Staff guidance for Acceptable use of ICT. - The role and identity of DSL and DDSL with contact details. - How to report a concern about a child. - The safeguarding response to children who go missing from education. - The School's approach to on-line safety. - Part 1 and Annex B of KCSIE (whether the member of staff works directly with children or not). - Safeguarding training in accordance with Cambridgeshire and Peterborough Safeguarding Children Partnership Board procedures including guidance on managing a report of peer on peer / child on child harmful sexual behaviour. - Appropriate Prevent Duty training.